 As Bell Pottinger did in South Africa, Cambridge Analytica’s methods were used to cynically exploit existing social divisions.
 In a country shaped by tribal politics, someone’s name is often all you need to discern their ethnicity—and hence, their voting pattern.
 Using profiling to micro-target and manipulate voters in Kenya is “particularly sensitive,” said Frederike Kaltheuner from the digital rights group Privacy International.

-“If a journalist is not providing that scrutiny, then who is?”
 The digital-era presents a further problem in that information often bypasses journalists, going straight for the audience via Facebook and other social media.
 As the world’s largest social network grapples with its role in the media ecosystem, it’s gatekeeping efforts have not been able to keep up with the speed of information, including from sources beyond public relations with more nefarious intentions.

 There is an age-old symbiotic yet ambivalent relationship between journalists and public strategists, but they’re now part of an ecosystem where the old rules and ethics no longer apply.
 Perhaps, it’s time to negotiate friendlier terms.

 “When you’re bypassing the traditional journalist then it does raise the responsibility of the public relations person to ensure that whatever you’re saying stands up to scrutiny, because if a journalist is not providing that scrutiny, then who is?” asks Sudhaman.

 A 2015 investigation by the US-based Center for Public Integrity showed “influencers” spent more money on advertising and public relations than they did on lobbying at the White House.
 It’s no wonder that African politicians who want to clean up their images look to European and American strategists.